openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_view_cloud_resources.rst

      networks, subnets, routers, ports, and floating IPs, per tenant (project).

-   * :guilabel:`Stats` tab to view a multi-series line chart with user-defined metrics.
+   * :guilabel:`Stats` tab to view a multi-series line chart with user-defined meters.
 You group by project, define the value type (min, max, avg, or sum), and specify the time period (or even use a calendar to define a date range).